 Serving clients in Fayetteville and all of NW Arkansas

 A severe injury can turn your life upside down in a blink of an eye.
 There is no way to tell when and where you may experience an accident that may lead to a life-altering condition.
 This is especially true for people who fall from a height.
 As an injured victim, you may wonder if there is a way you can obtain assistance while you recover.
 As you will see through this article, there may be a way for you to cover the costs of your injury while you recover.
-Our Fayetteville social security disability attorneys from the law offices of Ken Kieklak, Attorney at Law, invites you to keep reading as we discuss whether you can get disability for a fall from a height.
+Our Fayetteville AR disability lawyer from the law offices of Ken Kieklak, Attorney at Law, invites you to keep reading as we discuss whether you can get disability for a fall from a height.

 Filing a Disability Claim After a Fall from High Up

 Falling from a height can be extremely dangerous, as it can lead to severe, life-altering injuries.
 Depending on the height and which part of your body is affected the most by your fall, you can experience severe trauma.
 For instance, falling from a height and landing on your back can lead to a bulged or herniated disc.
 These injuries can cause severe pain and can prevent you from returning to work.
 In such a situation, you may wonder whether there is a solution available to you.
 The Social Security Agency (SSA) has a system in place to help those who suffer from certain conditions while they are recovering from their injuries.
 This is called Social Security Disability Insurance (SSDI).